johnfairh/steamworks-swift/README.md

 * `SteamNetworkingMessage_t` doesn't import into Swift.
 Probably stumbling into a hole of C++ struct with function pointer fields.
-Trust Apple will get to this eventually, can write a zero-cost inline shim if necessary.
+Trust Apple will get to this eventually, will write a zero-cost inline shim.

 * Json (and all non-C languages) struggles with unions.
 Thankfully rare:
   `SteamIPAddress_t`, `SteamInputAction_t`, `SteamNetworkingConfigValue_t`.